GollyGang/ready/Scripts/Houdini/README.md

 ### RD Template Object

+Defined by Object_rd_template_object.hdanc

-The 'RD Template' Object can be dropped and the 'Unpack' button pressed to turn it into a regular unlocked subnet.
+The 'RD Template' Object can be dropped in an object context such as /obj and the 'Unpack' button may be pressed to turn it into a regular unlocked subnet.

 ### RD Object Dop

-Defined by Dop_rd_object.hdanc
+Defined by: Dop_rd_object.hdanc

 This object manages the importing of VTI file data and the creation of the initial Dop Object (that has type 'rd_object').
 The rdy command is called when a new VTI is picked and its info is imported, but the output of it is cached otherwise (unless forced to reload).
-Several convenience functions are built in here as well, such as the ability to re-aquire the min/max range-fitting values from the reagent fields on a linked 'RD Post Process' Sop downstream (this can also be done on the post-process by pressing the 'Get Maxes and Mins' button.)
+Several convenience functions are built in here as well, such as the ability to re-aquire the min/max range-fitting values from the reagent fields on a linked 'RD Post Process' Sop downstream (this can also be done on the post-process Sop by pressing the 'Get Maxes and Mins' button.)

 ### RD Solver Dop

-Defined by Dop_rd_object.hdanc
+Defined by: Dop_rd_object.hdanc

 This Dop node implements the retrieval of the initial-state on the first frame of the sim, as well as switching between formula mode and full-kernel mode depending on the loaded VTI.

 ### RD Post Process Sop

-Defined by Sop_rd_object_post_process.hdanc
+Defined by: Sop_rd_object_post_process.hdanc

-This node is where the reagent values from the simulation can be remapped (to a 'normalised' 0-1 range) and colored (Prim Cd).
+This node is where the reagent values from the simulation can be remapped (to a 'normalised' 0-1 range) shaped with a power function and multiplier, and colored by adding a Primitive Cd attribute.

-It also makes a second version of the fields with increased resolution (by scale, default 4x using any of the Volume Resample filters) which you can get from the second output of the RD Post Process Sop.
+This node also makes a second version of the fields with increased resolution (by scale, default 4x using any of the Volume Resample filters) which you can get from the second output of the RD Post Process Sop.
+This is what is set to render by default in the included Rops.

 ### Tooltips